skids/perl6-xcb/README.md

 To see which enums do not use the enum tag, and what tag they use, examine %EnumValueExports from the X11::XCBquirks module.

-Note that any enum values using the excessively common names C<None> and C<Success> will be renamed, but since the vast majority of occurrences of these identifiers have the same value, X11::XCB::XProto exports constants C<None> and C<Success> which you can use in their place.
+Note that any enum values using the rather common names C<None>, C<Success>, and C<Normal> will be renamed, but since the vast majority of occurrences of these identifiers have the same value, X11::XCB::XProto exports constants which you can use in their place.
 Or just use 0.
+But verify the enum you want is not one of the exceptions that has a different value, first.

 ### enums in value_lists/value_masks